fdq09eca/edu_research/meeting_minute.md

    1. Labour interaction and mobility between HK and GBA
    2. the labour return (income) in these areas
 2. Youth/Student health and well being
-   1. Mental and physical health
+   1. Mental and physical health, PISA
-   2. PISA
 3. School management system and HE reform
-   1. What did they do

 ## Objective